-IQ test scores are defined in relationship to an average of 100.
+IQ test scores are defined in relation to an average of 100.
 However, different versions of the IQ test place different emphases on scores farther from 100.

 Calculation in Relation to 100

 A graph of the most common IQ scores will appear as a hill with its peak at 100.
 This is called a bell curve.
 So for any IQ scale, normal intelligence will be around 100.
 If you score 100 on an IQ test, you're in the 50th percentile of scoring.
 This means you've scored higher than 50 percent of people who've taken the test.

 Only 1 percent of scores fall below 15 or above 145.
-Wechsler's scale measures four areas of intelligence: verbal comprehension, perceptual reasoning, working memory and processing speed, which are combined to provide a total IQ score.
-Scores between 80 and 119 are defined as average, with scores in the 80s as "low average" and scores in the 110s as "high average."
+Wechsler's scale measures four areas of intelligence: verbal comprehension, perceptual reasoning, working memory, and processing speed, which are combined to provide a total IQ score.
+Scores between 80 and 119 are defined as a lower IQ, with scores in the 80s as "low average" and scores in the 110s as "high average."
 The Wechsler scale does not include a "genius" level, but defines scores over 130 as "very superior."

-The Cattell Culture Fair III Test is designed to test intelligence while avoiding a bias toward Western students.
-The Cattell test, along with the Wechsler, is used as qualification for Mensa.
-The Cattell Scale, like other IQ scales, places its average score at 100.
+The Cattell Culture Fair III intelligence test is designed to test intelligence while avoiding a bias toward Western students.
+The Cattell test, along with the Wechsler, is used as a qualification for Mensa.
+The Cattell Scale, like other IQ scales, places its average IQ score at 100.
 However, it uses a standard deviation of 24, rather than 15, in its scoring system, allowing it to provide a more accurate assessment of scores that are farther from 100.